bgaillard/dotfiles/dot_config/nvim/lua/custom/README.md

 Display shortcuts with `:NvCheatsheet` or `:Telescope keymaps`.

-Edit shortcuts in `lua/core/custom/mappings.lua`, core mappings defined in NvChad and which can be overriden are available in `lua/core/mappings.lua`.
+Edit shortcuts in `lua/core/custom/mappings.lua`, core mappings defined in NvChad and which can be overridden are available in `lua/core/mappings.lua`.

 ## Plugins